 An Indian professional with nine years of experience in the field of development including financial inclusion, education, and policy advocacy will oversee the supervision of the Fellows.
 The executive will spend one day per week at the school, facilitate weekly reflections, and lead weekend activities.

 The principal of the Bodhi School, who has 15 years of experience in education and development, will oversee day-to-day management.

-Find the application and application information here.
+Find application information here.
+(Note: The 2017 application period has passed.)
 Check out more photos in our Facebook album.
-For additional questions, please contact Mindy Nierenberg, Senior Director, Tisch College Programs at Mindy.email@example.com or 617-627-4159
+For additional questions, please contact Mindy Nierenberg, Senior Director, Tisch College Programs at Mindy.firstname.lastname@example.org or 617-627-4159